Electronic-vibrational dynamics and coherence in x-ray transient absorption of N2+ induced by strong-field ionization

-As the molecules are randomly aligned, the XAS are obtained by integrating over molecular alignments.
-To further understand the population dynamics, we present the X-ray absorption spectra at alignment angle of $0^{\circ}, 45^{\circ}, 90^{\circ}$ as shown in Fig.~\ref{XAS_angle}.
-At $0^{\circ}$, the transient X-ray absorption spectra are mainly contributed by the $X^2\Sigma^+_g$ and $B^2\Sigma^+_u$ states, while absorption from $A^2\Pi_u$ state is prohibited due to symmetry.
-The absorption from $B^2\Sigma^+_u$ state is contributed by $0\rightarrow0$ and $1\rightarrow1$ with the same transition energy of 391.2\,eV.
-Consequently, the temporal evolution of the transient absorbance remains constant.
-Absorption from $X^2\Sigma^+_g$ state primarily results from the transition from $\nu=0$ to $\nu'=0-2$.
-On the other hand, at $90^{\circ}$, the X-ray absorption spectra are mainly contributed by $A^2\Pi_u$ state, as the ionization injection into the $X^2\Sigma^+_g$ and $B^2\Sigma^+_u$ states is closed.
-At an alignment angle of $45^{\circ}$, absorptions from all three excited electronic states are allowed.
-The absorption intensities from the $X^2\Sigma^+_g$ state at 394.2 eV and 394.5 eV, along with the $B^2\Sigma^+_u$ state at 391.2 eV, decrease.
-Concurrently, absorption from the $A^2\Pi_u$ state becomes more prominent, and the increased involvement of vibrational levels leads to the broadening of the absorption energy range.
+Notably, the population dynamics and vibronic coherence can be explored in the K-edge transient absorption spectra, as shown in Fig.~\ref{XAS_angle}.
+The results are sensitive to the alignment angles between the molecular axis and the polarization direction of the pump-probe field.
+When the pulse is polarized parallel to the molecular axis, the absorption spectra are primarily dominated by the absorption from $X^2\Sigma^+_g$ and $B^2\Sigma^+_u$ states, while absorption from $A^2\Pi_u$ state is forbidden due to symmetry.
+The absorption from the $B^2\Sigma^+_u$ state includes the vibrational transitions of 0-0 and 1-1 with the same transition energy of 391.2\,eV.
+Absorption from $X^2\Sigma^+_g$ state relates to the transitions from the vibrational level $\nu=0$ to $\nu'=0\sim2$.
+For the perpendicular alignment, the absorption spectra are mainly contributed by the absorption from $A^2\Pi_u$ state, and the absorption from $X^2\Sigma^+_g$ state is not allowed with the perpendicularly polarized x-ray pulse.
+With the alignment angle of $45^{\circ}$, absorptions from all three electronic states are allowed.